-11.3 Stolen or Damaged Property.
+11.3 Stolen, Lost, Damaged, or Unreturned Property.

-Bargaining Unit Members will not be responsible for stolen, lost or damaged property except in cases where there is substantial evidence indicating a negligent or deliberate act.
+Bargaining Unit Members will not be responsible for stolen, lost, or damaged property except in cases where there is substantial evidence indicating a negligent or deliberate act.
 This will include the use of credit cards for any purpose or any other method of credit.
-In cases of Bargaining Unit Members who are continuing their employment, no deduction in pay will result until a period of thirty (30) working days from notice.
+In cases of

+Bargaining Unit Members who are continuing their employment, no deduction in pay will result until a period of thirty (30) working days from notice.
 If the Bargaining Unit Member disputes the matter through the grievance or complaint procedure within thirty (30) working days from notice, no action will be taken until the grievance or complaint has been resolved.

 A Bargaining Unit Member will not use his or her own personal property unless prior written approval by the Employer has been obtained.
-If personal property is authorized and is lost, stolen or damaged while in use on behalf of the Employer and there is no substantial evidence indicating a negligent or deliberate act by the member, it will be replaced or repaired by the Employer.
+If personal property is authorized and is lost, stolen or damaged while in use on behalf of the Employer and there is no substantial evidence indicating a negligent or deliberate act by the member, it will be replaced or repaired by the Employer, except as expressed in the State's telework policy.